ember-intl/ember-intl/docs/ember-intl/src/docs/quickstart-addons.md

 ### v2 addons {#1-install-ember-intl-v2-addons}

-Use your package manager to install `ember-intl` as a peer dependency.
+Use your package manager to install `ember-intl` as a peer and development dependency.

 ```sh {:no-line-numbers}
 pnpm add --save-peer ember-intl